 You answer, and you’re told that your child has been involved in an accident and has been taken to hospital… any further details past this point are pretty much lost on you, as you rush to get word to your boss that you’re leaving immediately and you’ll be in touch once you’ve been to the hospital.

 Whatever the degree of injury, your thoughts will be fixated on your child’s wellbeing.
-Eventually, however, usually once your child is on the road to recovery, you will start to ask questions about how and why the accident happens.
-Naturally, this will lead to questions such as who was responsible, and is the family entitled to compensation towards medical costs and other expenses (for more information, see Loncar Associates).
-Burt can an adult place a claim on behalf of a child?
+Eventually, however, usually, once your child is on the road to recovery, you will start to ask questions about how and why the accident happened.
+Naturally, this will lead to questions such as who was responsible and is the family entitled to compensation towards medical costs and other expenses (for more information, see Loncar Lyon Jenkins).
+But, can an adult place a claim on behalf of a child?
 What is the law surrounding this type of situation, exactly?

 You have up to 3 years